willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 ...
 ```

 And now the server scenarios responding successfully and failed.
-For this we will assign our data from the * fixtures * folder to variables.
+For this, we will assign our data from the *fixtures* folder to variables.

 ```javascript
 ...